Sparrow Nesting Behavior

 Common Nesting Sites

-Sparrows nest in building cracks, air conditioning units, dryer vents, and storefront signs.
+Sparrows nest in building cracks, air conditioning units, dryer vents, gutters, and storefront signs.
 The pests build nests from grass, trash, weeds, and feathers.
 They also take over the nests of other birds, like swallows and orioles.

 Problems Caused by Sparrow Nests